 “That takes a strong individual to open up to the world and tell you what they’re going through.
 And that’s the reason why you see me when I was suffering through PTSD, when I was going out in front of military personnel and people and sharing my story, it was because of guys like Tyson Fury [talking about his mental health].
 I always give him credit for that.”

 Herring is driven to succeed as a boxer.
-His comeback from the lockdown had been stalled after he himself contracted Covid 19 and then his rescheduled bout with Oquendo in July was postponed a second time when he failed a coronavirus test.
-He can, at last, restart his career.
-Win on September 5 and he can look to Frampton and his most significant fight to date.
-“This is big.
-It’s sort of like a competitive thing between me and Carl Frampton in terms of how we look against our opponents.
-So this is still a big fight.
-I don’t look past Oquendo because of course, you got guys who want to come and ruin the party and we have seen a lot of upsets,” he said.
+His comeback from the lockdown had been stalled after he himself contracted Covid 19 and then his rescheduled bout with Oquendo in July was postponed a second time when he failed a coronavirus test before he could restart his career.

-“I’m just a regular guy as well, but I have goals and ambitions as well and I don’t fall back on ‘okay, I won a world title.
+“I’m just a regular guy as well,” he said, “but I have goals and ambitions as well and I don’t fall back on ‘okay, I won a world title.
 Okay, I’m making decent amount of money.’
 No, I’m still hungry.
 And I still want to continue to do great things in the sport.”